haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 ## Saint mode {#saint}

 Saint mode blacklists unhealthy backends for a configurable amount of time.
 As a result, unhealthy backends cannot serve traffic when using Varnish as a load balancer.
-Saint mode can be used in conjunction with grace mode to allow for complex handling of unhealthy backend servers.
-For example, if one backend server is unhealthy, retries can be routed to another server.
+Saint mode can be used in conjunction with grace mode to allow for complex handling of unhealthy backend servers. 例如， if one backend server is unhealthy, retries can be routed to another server.
 If all other servers are down, then serve stale cached objects.
 The saint mode backend hosts and blackout periods are defined in the `default.vcl` file.

 Saint mode can also be used when Magento instances are individually taken offline to perform maintenance and upgrade tasks without affecting the availability of the Magento site.